Insulation Materials Market Report – World

 • Renovation

-=> This market study exclusively examines building insulation materials.
+This market study exclusively examines building materials.
 Insulation materials that are used in other sectors, for example in the automotive industry, for appliances, or for industrial process plants, are not covered here.

-=> A current market study by Ceresana specifically analyzes the European market for insulation materials.
-The market study “Biobased Insulation Materials – Europe” is available from Ceresana specifically on insulation products made from wood, cellulose, and other renewable raw materials.
-Also interesting in this context are current Ceresana market studies on expandable polystyrene (EPS), flame retardants, paints and coatings, adhesives, and various construction products, for example windows, doors, and pipes.
+A current market study by Ceresana specifically analyzes the European market for insulation materials.
+The market study “Biobased Insulation Materials – Europe” is available from Ceresana specifically on sustainable insulation products made from wood, cellulose, and other renewable raw materials.
+Also interesting in this context are current Ceresana market studies on expanded polystyrene (EPS), flame retardants, paints and coatings, adhesives, and various construction products, for example windows, doors, and pipes.

 Scope of the Report: